 Some students have difficulty with presentations and talking infant of their peers.
 This is a normal feeling and it can be overcome with practice.
 However, if you ask a student, who is studying science and mathematics, that which subject he/she finds hard; the obvious answer will be Physics.
 But, why do most students find Physics hard to tackle?
-Sometimes, Physics become so tough for a student that parents are required to hire a private Physics tutor for their ward so that he/she can get one-to-one attention in Physics.
+Sometimes, Physics become so tough for a student that parents are required to hire a private Physics tutor (find one here) for their ward so that he/she can get one-to-one attention in Physics.
 There is a number of reasons behind Physics becoming difficult for students.

 - Use of internet to solve Physics problems

 It is a common tendency for students to search for the solutions to various Physics numerical and other problems on the internet.
 However, once or twice it seems to be fine.
 But, relying completely on the Internet to solve the problems; hampers the child’s learning ability.
 Solutions are collected and pasted rather than being learned from.
 If earlier physicians had access to Google; things would have been completely different.
 Isaac Newton would just have searched in Google about the apple falling and would have come to know about gravity straightaway.
 Hence, the solution is immediately reached.
 However, the solution is not that important as compared to the way through which the solution was reached.
 Similarly, if problems are not solved by the student themselves; they will gradually find the problems becoming more complex and reliability on the internet will exponentially increase making Physics tougher than it seems.

 - Requires an understanding of Mathematics as well